 The Asbestos Assessment and Preliminary Management Plan was undertaken to gain a clear picture of the nature and extent of asbestos containing material (ACM) in and around buildings at Wedge and Grey as a first step to understand the risks and requirements for the safe management or removal of ACM.

-A Question and Answer sheet (updated 01/11/2016) that provides information from the report and suggests actions shack owners and visitors can take to minimise potential exposure to asbestos or manage asbestos risks can be downloaded here209.26 KB.
+Management of asbestos at Wedge and Grey Reserves - frequently asked questions209.26 KB - A question and answer sheet (updated 01/11/2016) that provides information from the report and suggests actions shack owners and visitors can take to minimise potential exposure to asbestos or manage asbestos risks.

-An asbestos register (updated 01/11/2016) that details the location, type and condition of all known (external only) asbestos materials or materials suspected of containing asbestos identified at Wedge and Grey can be downloaded here1.75 MB.
+Asbestos register1.75 MB (updated 01/11/2016) - A register that details the location, type and condition of all known (external only) asbestos materials or materials suspected of containing asbestos identified at Wedge and Grey.

 An environmental contractor completed a Detailed Site Investigation (DSI) in August/September 2016, which included soil sampling and partial remediation of asbestos fragments in soil (raking, hand picking and removal).
 A copy of the DSI will be available on this page in due course.

-Part of the planning process involves the development of concepts for the public recreation facilities. the department has released Preliminary Recreation Development Concepts for the sites.
-A copy can be downloaded here1.81 MB.
+Part of the planning process involves the development of concepts for the public recreation facilities. the department has released Preliminary Recreation Development Concepts1.81 MB for the sites.

 Parks and Wildlife has completed a range of high detail aerial photography to assist government agencies in the site planning process.